 Wooden tokens are another method of recognizing and celebrating whole class positive behavior.
 All non-classroom teaching staff will be able to hand-out "class compliments" in the form of a wooden token.
-Examples include demonstrating expected hallway behavior, earning a "5" in specials, or transitioning appropriately from recess to lunch.
+Examples include demonstrating expected hallway behavior, good behavior in specials, or transitioning appropriately from recess to lunch.